eclipse-archived/ceylon-lang.org/documentation/1.0/faq/language-design.md

 properties of the type system:

 * transitivity of the assignability relationship,
+* distributivity of the assignability relationship over covariant container types,
 * covariance of generic types,
 * the semantics of the identity `===` operator, and
 * the ability to infer generic type arguments of an invocation or